 Yes.
-In each application clearly explain how you would allocate your time if you were to receive more than one award.
+In each application clearly explain how you would allocate your time if you were awarded more than one grant.
 Overlapping project costs between two or more applications for federal funding and/or approved federal award budgets is not permitted.